Liam-Blundell/Liam-Blundell/README.md

 - 👋 Hi, I’m @Liam-Blundell
 - 🌱 I’m currently learning SQL to expand on my Data Analytics skills
+-  Im using this as a place to showcase skills
 -  Keeping the rest blank for now until I can think of something worthy to list! =)

 <!---